Homemade Edible Paint for Kids: Easy 4-Ingredient Recipe

 homemade edible paint for kids

-This edible paint was my go-to back when I was a working gal running the infant room at a daycare.
-Part of my job was coming up with art activities for the twelve to eighteen month old babies, but when you think about it there aren’t too many things infants can actually do art-wise so that was a challenge.
+This edible paint was my go-to back when I ran the infant room at a daycare.
+As a mom who ran the infant room at a daycare for years, I can tell you that finding safe art activities for babies is challenging.
+Part of my job was coming up with art activities for the twelve- to eighteen-month-old babies, but when you think about it, there aren’t too many things infants can actually do art-wise, so that was a challenge.

-Super gloopy gel paint is totally perfect for little paint-tasters because it’s made with all food ingredients, but it’s also great for artists who aren’t into eating their mediums because it works great on paper, tabletops, or even the bathtub and it’s texture is second to none.
+Super gloopy gel paint is totally perfect for little paint-tasters because it’s made with all-food ingredients, but it’s also great for artists who aren’t into eating their mediums because it works great on paper, tabletops, or even the bathtub, and the texture is second to none.

 1. 2 tablespoons sugar